Skip to Content

 The campground at Judge CR Magney State Park has 27 rustic sites with a picnic table and a fire ring.
 The older bathhouse has flush toilets and showers.
 Potable water is available in the campground.

 The draw of this small park is the Devil’s Kettle.
-A moderate hike with a lot of steps takes you to this unusual waterfall.
+A moderate hike with many steps takes you to this unusual waterfall.

 Half of the water from the falls disappears into a hole.
 Lots of theories as to where the water goes have been disproven.